caioverissimo/safesign-prototype/README.md

-# SAFE•SIGN – Interface Fintech
+# SAFE•SIGN – Prototype Interface

 This is the front-end interface PROTOTYPE for the SafeSign digital document platform.
 It includes multiple flows such as document upload, recipient registration, selfie validation for biometrics, and document signature (and its sharing).